To manage model lifecycle, you can assign stages (such as

-- Currently, you cannot make entries to the GTO config file from Iterative Studio.
+- Currently, you cannot make entries to the GTO config file from DVC Studio.

 - If you define stages in the config file at any point, any stage assignments after that point can use only the names defined in the config file.